 You walk around 350 metres into the lava tunnel and the temperature in the cave is around 4 degrees although it can be warmer outside and usually water leaks from the ceiling when it rains and snows so we recommend raincoats.

-Day 7 Today you’re free to choose your own time to soak in the warm and comfortable Blue Lagoon, one of the wonders of the world.
+Soak up in the warm and comfortable Blue Lagoon, one of the wonders of the world.
 The Blue Lagoon is one of Iceland's most famous tourist attractions and considered by many to be a once-in-a-lifetime experience, as well as an unmissable part of any visit to Iceland.

 The Blue Lagoon is surrounded by a mossy lava field, offering incredible scenery, with state of the art facilities, a unique atmosphere and silica masks and water that make your skin extra firm, yet incredibly soft!
 For these reasons and many more, visitors from all over the world visit the Blue Lagoon daily, and many return here again and again.